 In all other ways, this zone works the same way as

 Read more in benchmarking.

-remember to copy the public sertificate to
+remember to copy the public certificate to

 before building and deploying.
 This is handled by the Vespa CLI

--Dtest.categories=system -DapiKeyFile=/path-to/uname.tname.pem -DdataPlaneCertificateFile=/path-to/data-plane-public-cert.pem -DdataPlaneKeyFile=/path-to/data-plane-private-key.pem
+-Dtest.categories=system -DapiKeyFile=/path-to/tname.pem -DdataPlaneCertificateFile=/path-to/data-plane-public-cert.pem -DdataPlaneKeyFile=/path-to/data-plane-private-key.pem